-Four years ago the Durham Street Methodist Parish faced challenges on all sides.
-Its church building was damaged beyond repair, its congregation worshiped in a space on the fringes of the city, and like many inner city churches it had seen its numbers attending decreasing for several years.
+After the 2010 and 2011 Christchurch earthquakes, the Durham Street Methodist Parish faced challenges on all sides.
+Its church building was damaged beyond repair, its congregation worshipped in a space on the fringes of the city, and like many inner city churches it had seen its numbers attending decreasing for several years.
 One might call it a difficult situation.
 In the background was the Central South Island Synod strategic review looking at the future of Methodist congregations across Christchurch.

-So the concept of a Chaplain for the city is the dream.
+So the concept of a Chaplain for the city was the dream.
 In fact what to call this ministry generated a great deal of discussion.
 Would this term encourage or discourage contact?
 Would those with whom the appointed person would interact understand it?
-We expect it’s own definition or title will evolve.

-It is a Methodist initiative, not a ministry to only Methodists but rather a ministry in a wider interfaith context.
+It was a ministry not to just Methodists but rather a ministry in a wider interfaith context.
 It is a ministry imagined or envisaged as broad and inclusive.

 In putting together the Job Description for StreeTs Ministry, some primary objectives were established.
 What was agreed was: